The Treason of the Senate: John C. Spooner

 The fourth article of the series was published in June 1906 and focused on Senator John C. Spooner of Wisconsin.
-Spooner's section of the exposé focused on his connection to railways in Wisconsin and the Great Lake region that began during his days as a lawyer and continued in his Senatorial days.
+Spooner's section of the exposé focused on his connection to railways in Wisconsin and the Great Lakes region that began during his days as a lawyer and continued in his Senatorial days.
 A major area of focus in the article was on Spooner's influence over bills that allowed railroad companies to keep land that had been granted to them to build tracks after they had passed the specified time that the Senate had laid out where they must have begun construction. or the land would be returned to the states for citizens to settle on Phillips also discussed Spooner's connection with Aldrich and Gorman and their merger of their political machines.
 Spooner lost his seat in 1890, but, like Gorman, was later re-elected despite his past involvement in corrupt affairs.